odockal/podman-desktop-qe/docs/scenarios/bootc/bootc-testing.md

 ## Instalation and starting up of BootC extension

-1. Open Podman Desktop Settings -> Extensions
+1. Open Podman Desktop Extensions -> Catalog
-2. Install a new extension from OCI Image -> `ghcr.io/containers/podman-desktop-extension-bootc`
+2. Install Custom... -> `ghcr.io/containers/podman-desktop-extension-bootc`
-3. Verify that bootc extension is present under Settings -> Resources
+3. Verify that bootc extension is present under Extensions -> Installed

 ## Using bootc extension to create a bootable image